JHeimbach/docker-php-xdebug/README.md

 |`XDEBUG_REMOTE_LOG`|`xdebug.remote_log`|/proc/self/fd/2|
 |`XDEBUG_IDE_KEY`|`xdebug.idekey`|PHPSTORM|

-*Note: The setting xebug.remote_host is automatically pointing to the host ip*
+*Note: The setting xebug.remote_host is automatically pointing 172.17.0.1, the default docker host ip. if you need to change this, add a enviroment setting with `XDEBUG_CONFIG: "remote_host=<your.ip.adress>"`*

 ### own xdebug.ini
 There is also the build `ARG` `XDEBUG_INI` to point to completely different xdebug.ini